filecoin-project/filecoin-docs/content/en/storage-provider/boost/tutorials/how-to-store-files-with-boost-on-filecoin/index.md

 ---
-title: "How to store files with boost on filecoin"
+title: "How to store files with Filecoin Boost"
-description: ""
+description: "This tutorial guides through all the steps required to make a data storage deal with Filecoin Boost"
 lead: ""
 date: 2022-01-25T14:41:39+01:00
 lastmod: 2022-01-25T14:41:39+01:00